These Upcycling Youth Icons of India are Turning Trash into Treasure

 Sakshi Gupta Recycles Scrap into Art

-Sakshi Gupta is an Indian contemporary artist who specializes in building emancipatory sculptures out of industrial waste, metal scrap and other leftovers of industrial growth in a form of art.
-Her installations reflect the journey between the heavy industrialising ethics of the past to a movement of the digital age.
+Sakshi Gupta is an Indian contemporary artist who specializes in building emancipatory sculptures out of industrial waste, metal scrap, and other leftovers of industrial growth in a form of art.
+Her installations reflect the journey between the heavy industrialising ethics of the past and the digital age movement.

 Sakshi’s work involves a major recycling element.
 She works with industrial waste, in the process, transforming these components of her artwork in the process into thought-provoking sculptures.